multiversx/mx-sdk-specs/core/transaction.md

 class TransactionComputer:
     compute_transaction_fee(transaction: Transaction, network_config: INetworkConfig): Amount;

-    // this method should take care of both "regular" transaction signing and hash signing.
+    // this method should take care of "regular" transaction signing.
-    // should serialize the transaction after checking the `version` and the `options` fields.
-    // if `version` >= 2 and the least significant bit of the `options` field is set it should serialize the transaction and compute its hash
-    // if the least significant bit is not set should simply serialize the transaction the "regular" way
     // should also validate if the some of the transaction fields are set (sender, receiver, gasLimit); throws error otherwise
     // should ensure that if `options` is set, also `version` >= 2; throws error otherwise compute_bytes_for_signing(transaction: Transaction): bytes;

+    // serializes the transaction then computes the hash; used for hash signing transactions.
+    // should also validate if the some of the transaction fields are set (sender, receiver, gasLimit); throws error otherwise
+    // should ensure that if `options` is set, also `version` >= 2; throws error otherwise compute_hash_for_signing(transaction: Transaction): bytes;

     // should compute bytes for verifying the transaction signature compute_bytes_for_verifying(transaction: Transaction): bytes;